Vision

 Impact

-older adults and their caregivers received support on Alzheimer’s and related dementias, as well as other chronic health conditions
+older adults and caregivers received support, information, and resources on Alzheimer’s and related dementias, as well as other chronic health conditions, expanding their ability to remain healthy and at home

-older adults and people with disabilities received nutritious meals
+older adults and people with disabilities confronting food insecurity and isolation received nutritious meals and social connections

 kids with chemical dependency and/or mental health illness received residential treatment